shutterstock_2339060709 (1) (1)

 • Have qualifying R&D expenditure which represents 30% or more of your total expenditure.

-The ERIS scheme applies, with the merged R&D expenditure credit, for tax years beginning on or 1 April 2024.
+The ERIS scheme applies, with the merged R&D expenditure credit, for accounting periods beginning on or after 1 April 2024.

 No, an assessment is made as part of your R&D claim where qualifying expenditure and total expenditure are reported.